kevall474/linux-pkg/README.md

 - Will add a CPU Scheduler :

+        1 : CacULE by Hamad Al Marri
+        2 : CacULE-RDB by Hamad Al Marri
-        1 : BMQ by Alfred Chen
+        3 : BMQ by Alfred Chen
-        2 : PDS by Alfred Chen
+        4 : PDS by Alfred Chen

+### _compiler

+- Will set the compiler to build the kernel :

+        1 : GCC
+        2 : CLANG+LLVM

+If not set it will build with GCC by default.

+## Next kernel

 ### _compiler

 - Will set the compiler to build the kernel :

         1 : GCC
         2 : CLANG+LLVM

 If not set it will build with GCC by default.